 - Overseeing the remuneration arrangements for the Senior Management Team and staff;

 - Participating in Audit Committee, Remuneration Committee and Members’ groups;

 - Acting as a panel Member for certain decisions on living organ donation

 Sharmila has held non-executive roles in a broad range of sectors including deputy chair of the Human Fertilisation and Embryology Authority, the body that regulates all embryo research and licences assisted reproduction clinics in the UK and six years as a Charity Commissioner.
-In addition to her non-executive work, she took a world fellowship at Yale University in 2007/08 where she lectured on both media policy and practical cases in medical ethics.
+In addition to her non-executive work, she was a World Fellow at Yale University in 2007/08 where she lectured on both media policy and practical cases in medical ethics.

-Sharmila is currently Board Member of the BMJ, and the General Council of University of Sussex and is an Independent Trustee-director of the Towers Watson Master Trust pension scheme.
+Sharmila is currently Board Member of the BMJ, the Pension Protection Fund, and the General Council of University of Sussex, as well as an Independent Trustee-director of LifeSight, an innovative pensions Master Trust.